aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 ### Choosing a payload subset for idempotency

-???+ tip "Tip: Dealing with always changing payloads"
+Use [`IdempotencyConfig`](#customizing-the-default-behavior) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.
 When dealing with a more elaborate payload, where parts of the payload always change, you should use the **`eventKeyJmesPath`** parameter.

-Use [`IdempotencyConfig`](#customizing-the-default-behavior) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.

-> **Payment scenario**
+**Payment scenario**

 In this example, we have a Lambda handler that creates a payment for a user subscribing to a product.
 We want to ensure that we don't accidentally charge our customer by subscribing them more than once.